superdurable/iwf/docs/WorkflowState.md

 * `AnyCommandCompleted` -- Wait for any of the commands to be completed.
 * `AnyCommandCombinationCompleted` -- Wait for any combination of the commands in a specified list to be completed.

+For multiple commands in a CommandRequest, the CommandResults (provided in execute API) will remain the same order.

 ### CommandId of a command
 CommandId is for differentiating the commands within the same state execution.
 It’s mostly only useful for AnyCommandCombinationCompleted CommandWaitingType, which is an advanced use case to select a subset of the commands to wait for.
 It’s required to be non empty when using AnyCommandCombinationCompleted.